-Carmina apposita is a rare pasquinade, a prototype of satire, here celebrating the election of the humanist Giovanni di Lorenzo de Medici as Pope Leo X and anticipating his patronage of arts, literature and humanism.
+The anonymous Carmina apposita is a rare pasquinade, a prototype of satire, here celebrating the election of the humanist Giovanni di Lorenzo de Medici as Pope Leo X and anticipating his patronage of arts, literature and humanism.
 The verse form derives from the name Pasquillus given to a classical statue unearthed in 1501 and erected by the Italian cardinal and diplomat Oliviero Carafa in the Piazza Navona, Rome.
 A tradition quickly sprang up of declaiming satiric verse in front of the statue on the feast of St Mark (25 April) and affixing copies to it; in addition, each year the statue was dressed as a different pagan god.
 The verses began to be printed in 1509, often illustrated with a woodcut of the statue in its guise for that year, and with the arms of the cardinal who was patron of that year’s festival.
 Here, Apollo’s musical attributes are represented by a lira da braccio, and two stout, crossed duct flutes.
 One of the latter has six visible finger holes, but a seventh might be hidden by the arrow crossing it.
 Recorders are a distinct possibility.

 On the edge of a forest in a hilly pasture, Apollo (disguised as a shepherd), plays an alto-sized recorder with a slightly flared bell.
 Behind Apollo’s back, Mercury (as a child) rustles a calf from the herd.
 Not far off, a young lad seems to be sounding the alarm.
 In the distance is a walled town.

-A youthful shepherd wearing a laurel wreath, a crimson-sleeved jacket, and a fur jerkin plays a cylindrical duct flute with a slightly flared bell.
+In another, a youthful shepherd wearing a laurel wreath, a crimson-sleeved jacket, and a fur jerkin plays a cylindrical duct flute with a slightly flared bell.
 His fingers are clumsily arrayed showing one open finger hole and another partially vented.
 The little finger of his lowermost (right) hand appears to be covering its hole, so this almost certainly represents a recorder.
 It is easy to image that the player is meant to represent Apollo in his role as herdsman.

 Apollo sits dreamily tootling away on his pipe, a conical instrument played with all fingers of his lower (left) hand covering their holes, and the hint of a window/labium suggesting a recorder.
 Across the river behind him, a herd of cattle amble downstream, chased by Mercury in his winged helmet.
 One of a series of large frescoes (now transferred to canvas) that once decorated the walls of a spectacular pavilion in one of the great Italian Baroque gardens, the Villa Aldobrandini in Frascati, rebuilt by Cardinal Pietro Aldobrandini, nephew of Pope Clement VIII.
-Domenichino’s frescoes – two of which remain in situ – were arranged around a room called the Stanza di Apollo, which also contained a musical fountain representing Mount Parnassus, the mythical home of the Greek sun god Apollo and the Muses.
+Domenichino’s frescoes – two of which remain in situ – were arranged around a room called the Stanza di Apollo, which also contained a musical fountain representing Mt Parnassus, the mythical home of the Greek sun god Apollo and the Muses.
 Based on themes drawn from the Greek myths, the iconographical programme glorified the triumph of the Catholic Church, and the role of the Aldobrandini family in it, emphasising the superiority of the intellect over the emotions.
 Although Domenichino designed the pictures, much of the actual painting was done by his assistants.

-One of a series of six engravings meticulously depicting the architecture and frescoes of the Grand Staircase of the Ambassadors painted 1677–1679, reputed to be Le Brun’s masterpiece, but destroyed in 1752 on the order of Louis XV.
+A series of six engravings meticulously depict the architecture and frescoes of the Grand Staircase of the Ambassadors painted 1677–1679, reputed to be Le Brun’s masterpiece, but destroyed in 1752 on the order of Louis XV.
 The engravings include personifications of four continents, the arts, and the Greek pantheon.
 One of these engravings depicts King Louis XIV dispensing rewards to the leaders of his armies.
 Above, in a circular plaque, Mercury rides Pegasus; below, Uranie (Muse of astronomy) sits on a globe holding her dividers, and Euterpe (Muse of music and lyric poetry) holds a flared-bell duct flute, probably a recorder.
 The royal propaganda machine strongly identified Louis XIV with Apollo, amongst other exalted mythological and historical figures.
-Jean-Baptiste Lully (1632–1687) in his tragédies-lyriques twice uses recorders in scenes with Apollo and these same two Muses.
+Significantly, Jean-Baptiste Lully (1632–1687) in his tragédies-lyriques twice uses recorders in scenes with Apollo and these same two Muses.

 - Lander, Nicholas S. 1996–2023.
 Recorder Home Page: Iconography.
 Last accessed 11 January 2023.

-- Wikipedia (2022).
+- Wikipedia.
+2022.
 Admetus of Therae.
 Last accessed 11 January 2023.

-- Wikipedia (2022).
+- Wikipedia.
+2022.
 Apollo.
 Last accessed 11 January 2023.

-- Wikipedia (2022).
+- Wikipedia.
+2022.
 Hermes.
 Last accessed 11 January 2023.

-- Wikipedia (2022).
+- Wikipedia.
+2022.
 Mercury.
 Last accessed 11 January 2023.

 Cite this article as: Nicholas S. Lander.
 1996–2023.
-Recorder Home Page: Apollo as Recorder Player.
-Last accessed 6 February 2023. https://www.recorderhomepage.net/apollo-as-recorder-player/
+Recorder Home Page: Apollo Plays the Recorder.
+Last accessed 10 June 2023. https://www.recorderhomepage.net/apollo-as-recorder-player/